Our 4-H Clubs

 Green Wing 4-H Teen Club

 This military community club meets at Naval Air Station, Oceana and is open to all military affiliated teens ages 13 to 18 years old.
 Questions can be sent to firstname.lastname@example.org.

-Top Shooters is open to youth ages 9-18 who are interested in gaining knowledge on safe firearm handling.
-The club offers youth a wide variety of disciplines to choose from: Archery, Air Pistol, Pistol, Rifle, Shotgun, Muzzleloader and Hunting.
+Top Shooters is open to youth ages 9-18 who are interested in gaining knowledge of safe firearm handling and developing skills for competitive marksmanship contests.
+The club offers youth a wide variety of disciplines to choose from Archery, Air Pistol, Pistol, Rifle, and Shotgun.

-Meetings are held at 7:00 p.m. on the second Thursday of every month at the 4-H Office.
-Specific club questions can be sent to firstname.lastname@example.org.
+Meetings are held from 1:00 pm -4 pm on the second and fourth Sundays of each month.
+You may visit the Top Shooter website by clicking here Specific club questions can be sent to email@example.com.

-Seahorse Riders is open to youth ages 5-18 who are interested in horses and other 4-H projects and activities.
-Open to those who are interested in horses and other 4-H projects and activities.
+Seahorse Riders is open to youth ages 9-18 who are interested in horses, hippology, horse showing, and other 4-H projects and activities.
 You do NOT need to have your own horse to participate and learn as a member of the club.